Building an auth flow with AI

 Windsurf trade-offs

-Windsurf provides control with traditional Git workflows, full file system access, and familiar terminal operations.
+Windsurf provides control with traditional Git workflows, intuitive file system access, and familiar terminal operations.
 However, the setup overhead for authentication, databases, and deployment significantly slows initial development velocity compared to Replit’s integrated infrastructure.

 Data room platform implementation

-Technical stack
+Tech stack

 - React frontend with TypeScript and shadcn/ui components